On the Error of Random Sampling: Uniformly Distributed Random Points on Parametric Curves: Implementation and experiments

+In Table~\ref{tab:experiments}, we show the results of performing several random experiments.
+For these experiments, we consider random parametric polynomial curves $\gamma:[-1,1]\rightarrow \bbR^n$ of degree $d\in\{5,10,15,20\}$ with $n\in \{20,40,60,80,100\}$ components and with error specifications $2^{\ell}\in\{10,100\}$.
+The coefficients of the polynomials in $\gamma$ are independent, identically distributed standard Gaussian random variables.
+In the table, we display the degree of the Chebyshev interpolant ($k$), the preprocess time ($Pr.\ T$) in seconds and the time per generated sample after preprocessing ($T/s$) in seconds.

-We sample from parametric polynomial curves up to $100$ dimensions and degree $20$ to further illustrate the efficiency of our algorithm.
-Table~\ref{tab:experiments} illustrates the degree of Chebyshev approximation $k$ (without splitting), the run-time of the preprocessing, and the time per generated sample after preprocessing.
-The degree $k$ increases with the degree of $d$ of the polynomial curve, however, it grows sublinear clearly.
+We can see that the degree $k$ of the Chebyshev interpolant increases with the degree of $d$ of the polynomial curve.
 The run-time of the preprocessing takes a few seconds, while the time per sample after preprocessing is smaller than $1$ second for every instance.